anilcanozdemir/LC-Waikiki-Test-Otomasyon-Bootcamp-Bitirme-Projesi/README.md

 However, it has been observed that runs can be made from .feature files with minor changes in the util/DriverFactory.java and util/Hooks.java sections.

 U can also change runner classes and their tag from src/main/java/testRunners.
+IT IS RECCOMENDED TO RUN FROM .XML FILES SINCE IT CAN CAUSE SOME ISSUES src/test/resources/testSuites/

 ### SIGN IN TEST CASES